ghi-electronics/Documentation/software/due/library.md

 ---
 ## Infrared

-IR decoder on pin, fioxed to pin 2
+IR decoder is fixed to pin 2

 - **IrEnable(enable)** - enables pin for IR signal capture <br>
 **enable:** 1 = enable, 0 = disable <br>

 - **IrRead()** - reads the value from the IR enabled pin <br>
-**Return:** Tracks the past 16 key pressea sand return them.
-Return -1 if none.
+**Return:** Tracks the past 16 key presses and returns them. -1 if none.

 ```basic
 code sample